rellison27/whack-a-mole/README.md

 <h3> On Phone/Tablet </h3>

-click the link in the "Play Now" section if you have a Samsung S7 or S8 it should work normally (in both positions) If you only see four brown rectangular blocks stacked on top of each other zoom out and hit play.
+click the link in the "Play Now" section if you have a <strong>Samsung</strong> S7 or S8  or Tablet it should work normally (in both positions)
+If you only see four brown rectangular blocks stacked on top of each other <strong>zoom out</strong> and hit play.
-If you an iphone or iphone7+ you may not be able zoom out to see the whole app *HOWEVER
+If you have an <strong>iphone or iphone7+</strong> you may not be able zoom out to see the whole app HOWEVER turn your device to the side and voila!
+Game on!

 <h1>Controls And Rules</h1>